'People have already died': Dozens call for street safety after East Washington traffic deaths

 Ald.
 Grant Foster, 15th District, said enforcement is limited in scope and expensive to the point that “there’s simply no way we can police all of our streets to enforce all the traffic laws.”

-And while major road reconstruction to encourage less and slower vehicle traffic is also expensive, Foster, a current board member and past president of Madison Bikes, said temporary and cheaper measures, such using bollards or barrels to narrow intersections that force drivers to take turns slower, can result in safer streets.
+And while major road reconstruction to encourage less and slower vehicle traffic is also expensive, Foster, a current board member and past president of Madison Bikes, said temporary and cheaper measures, such as using bollards or barrels to narrow intersections thereby forcing drivers to take turns slower, can result in safer streets.

 “That’s a step that could be taken on every single local street in the city,” he said.
 “Every time you got someone turning off an arterial or collector onto a slower residential street, it could be only room for one car at a time and that would really slow things down.”